Photorealistic Renderings: Visualize and Sell Home Design Projects Faster

 Step #3.
 Customize exterior surface materials

-Once you’re happy with the interior decor, you’ll want to head outside to customize the exterior surface materials.
+Once you’re happy with the interior decor, head outside to customize the exterior surface materials.

 Select “Materials” from the top navigation bar, then click on the type of material you’d like to add — covering, cladding, siding, bricks, etc.

 Click the parts of the house where you’d like to apply the material.
-For example, you might opt to apply one material to the entire roof, but choose to do some parts of the house in brick and others in siding.
+For example, you might apply one material to the entire roof, and choose brick or siding for other parts of the house.

 Step #4.
 Add exterior elements

-To add exterior elements, you’ll open up the home decor library once again, then select an “outdoor” category — Garden & Deck, Sport & Hobby, or Vegetation.
+To add exterior elements, open the home decor library once again, then select an “Outdoor” category — Garden & Deck, Sport & Hobby, or Vegetation.

 Here, you can add plants, outdoor furniture, pools, and more.